Irish republicanism: Background of British rule in Ireland

-Following the Norman invasion of Ireland in the 12th century, Ireland, or parts of it, had experienced alternating degrees of rule from England.
+Following the Norman invasion of Ireland in the 12th century, Ireland, or parts of it, experienced alternating degrees of rule from England.
 While some of the native Gaelic population attempted to resist this occupation, a single, unified political goal did not exist amongst the independent lordships that existed throughout the island.
 The Tudor conquest of Ireland took place in the 16th century.
 This included the Plantations of Ireland, in which the lands held by Gaelic Irish clans and Hiberno-Norman dynasties were confiscated and given to Protestant settlers ("Planters") from England and Scotland.
 The Plantation of Ulster began in 1609, and the province was heavily colonised with English and Scottish settlers.

 Campaigns against English presence on the island had occurred prior to the emergence of the Irish republican ideology.
 In the 1590s and early 1600s, resistance was led by Hugh O'Neill (see the Nine Years' War).
 The Irish chieftains were ultimately defeated, leading to their exile (the 'Flight of the Earls') and the aforementioned Plantation of Ulster in 1609.